Monorepo vs Polyrepo: Which Codebase Strategy Fits You Best?

 Many repos, decoupled evolution.

-Polyrepo is a natural fit with microservices, distributed teams, and bounded contexts.
+Polyrepo is a natural fit with microservices, distributed teams, and bounded contexts, especially in event-driven architectures.

 Benefits of Polyrepos